Application architecture¶

 ) are “hubs” through which resources are shared

-A context has access to all its parents’ resources but parent contexts cannot access the resources
+context.
+A context has access to all its parents’ resources but parent contexts cannot

 Resources are any arbitrary objects shared through a context.
 Every resource is shared on a context using its type (class) and name (chosen by the component).
 Every combination of type/name is unique in a context.